elatella/website-tapatate/README.md

 ## Adding New Recipes

 Add an image to `src/lib/images/recipes` and then the respective translations to the locale files.
 The name of the file needs to match the key in the translations (e.g., `carrot-soup.jpg` => `"carrot-soup": { "title": "Karrottensuppe", ... }`).

+# Before Pushing to the Online Repo

+Before pushing the local changes to the online repo, the formatting has to be adjusted.
+This can be done automatically by running the following commands:
+`npm install`
+`npm run format`